wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-spark-install-linux.md

 - [Install R on HDInsight clusters][hdinsight-install-r] provides instructions on how to use cluster customization to install and use R on HDInsight Hadoop clusters.
 R is an open-source language and environment for statistical computing.
 It provides hundreds of built-in statistical functions and its own programming language that combines aspects of functional and object-oriented programming.
 It also provides extensive graphical capabilities.

-- [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install-linux).
+- [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install-v1-linux).
 Use cluster customization to install Giraph on HDInsight Hadoop clusters.
 Giraph allows you to perform graph processing by using Hadoop, and can be used with Azure HDInsight.

-- [Install Solr on HDInsight clusters](/documentation/articles/hdinsight-hadoop-solr-install-linux).
+- [Install Solr on HDInsight clusters](/documentation/articles/hdinsight-hadoop-solr-install-v1).
 Use cluster customization to install Solr on HDInsight Hadoop clusters.
 Solr allows you to perform powerful search operations on data stored.

 - [Install Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux).
 Use cluster customization to install Hue on HDInsight Hadoop clusters.
 Hue is a set of Web applications used to interact with a Hadoop cluster.

-[hdinsight-provision]: /documentation/articles/hdinsight-provision-clusters-linux
-[hdinsight-install-r]: /documentation/articles/hdinsight-hadoop-r-scripts-linux
+[hdinsight-install-r]: hdinsight-hadoop-r-scripts-linux.md
-[hdinsight-cluster-customize]: /documentation/articles/hdinsight-hadoop-customize-cluster
+[hdinsight-cluster-customize]: hdinsight-hadoop-customize-cluster-v1.md
-[powershell-install-configure]: /documentation/articles/install-configure-powershell